leroy238/ITCS-8150-Tic-Tac-Toe/MERGE_INFO.md

 ## Justin

-Implemented a game state, which can be copied, has a placeholder heuristic function, and the ability to track a win (ties would be simple to add with a linear search for a 0 (no token).
-Some quick work should make the win function not have as many duplicates, which do currently show up.
-The method would also make the function more legible, brief, and efficient, I just didn't think about it while implementing.
-I'll try to have this done before merge in case we go with this option.
+Implemented a game State, which can be copied for use by the AI, has a utility function, and the ability to track a win and ties.
+Implements a `4x4x4` 3D numpy array as the board information.

 ## Sampada